dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/mappingfile.rst

     * The MAC address provided in ``pxe_mapping_file.csv`` should refer to the PXE NIC on the target nodes.
     * If the field ``bmc_ip`` is not populated, manually set the nodes to PXE mode and start provisioning.
 If the fields are populated and IPMI is enabled, Omnia will take care of provisioning automatically.
     * Target servers should be configured to boot in PXE mode with the appropriate NIC as the first boot device.
+    * To assign IPs on the BMC network while discovering servers using a mapping file, target servers should be in DHCP mode or switch details should be provided.

 To continue to the next steps: